 Before you decide to use an LED screen, consider lighting.

 LED screens are more visible outside when compared to LCD or projection.
-That’s why you need a good LED, one that will stand up against heat and moisture and varying light conditions.
+That’s why you need a good LED, one that will stand up against heat, moisture, and varying light conditions.

 If your digital signage campaign requires seamless tiled LED displays, realize they have a pixel pitch from 1.0 millimeters to 1.25 millimeters, and are being favored over the traditional tiled LCD displays.